-Is COVID-19 an adverse condition or event by itself?
+Are global events an adverse condition or event by themselves?

-Interpretive response: No. We believe global events such as pandemics, general economic downturns and financial crises are typically not adverse events by themselves although they do often translate into adverse conditions or events.
+Interpretive response: No. We believe global events such as pandemics, war, general economic downturns and financial crises are typically not adverse events by themselves.
+However, these events do often translate into adverse conditions or events.

 Adverse conditions or events are specific to each entity and not all entities may be impacted the same way by such global events.
-For example, as a result of COVID-19, certain industries have seen a dramatic drop in revenues and cash flows (e.g. airlines, retail, restaurants).
-Conversely, some industries have seen benefits from stay-at-home orders (e.g. couriers, delivery services, online grocers, certain technology companies).
+For example, as a result of COVID-19, certain industries saw a dramatic decrease in revenues and cash flows (e.g. airlines, retail, restaurants).
+Conversely, some industries saw benefits from stay-at-home orders (e.g. couriers, delivery services, online grocers, certain technology companies).
+Similarly, the Russia-Ukraine war and subsequent international economic sanctions imposed on Russia may affect entities differently depending on, for example, their footprint in affected geographies and exposure to increased commodity prices and supply chain disruptions.